 Frequency and Duration: Meetings are conducted quarterly with conference calls as needed between quarterly meetings.
 Locations of quarterly meetings are at the discretion of the Chair.

+Protocol for planning PSC meetings: PSC meeting dates are determined through a poll of the PSC members.
+In addition to PSC members, Advisory Committee chairs and key staff will also be included in the poll.
+Based on the results of the poll, the PSC chair will establish the meeting or conference call date.
+Meeting agenda and location will be established as soon as possible, and no less than a week before the meeting.
+All meeting information is posted on the Partnership’s web calendar.

 Setting Priorities: Priority setting for the PSC is at the discretion of the chair with input from members.
 Priorities are identified as related to EC vision and implementation issues identified by the MB, Advisory Committees or individual PSC members.

 Budgeted Resources: Financial support for the PSC quarterly meeting is provided by EPA CBPO and the lead EC organization.